Factors Linked to Breast Cancer Risk

 Learn more about age and breast cancer risk.

-Both the age when a woman gives birth to her first child and the number of childbirths a woman has are linked to the risk of breast cancer.
+Both the age when a woman gives birth to her first child and the number of childbirths a woman has are related to her risk of breast cancer.

 Women who give birth to their first child at age 35 or younger tend to have a lower risk of breast cancer than women who give birth for the first time at an older age and women who never give birth [10-14].